 Overview

-A site IP address is a numerical label assigned to each machine connected to a computer system that uses the Internet Protocol for communication.
-It enables devices to locate and interact with each other over the internet.
-There are two primary versions of IP addresses: IPv4 and IPv6, each serving the same fundamental purpose but with distinct characteristics.
+A site IP address is basically a numerical label that gets assigned to every machine connected to a network using the Internet Protocol.
+It's what lets devices find and talk to each other online.
+You've got two main versions of IP addresses out there: IPv4 and IPv6.
+They do the same job, but they work a bit differently.

 How It Works

-When you type a website URL into your browser, your device queries a Domain Name System (DNS) server to translate the domain name into its corresponding site IP address.
-This IP address directs your request to the correct server hosting the website, allowing the information to be sent back to your device.
+When you type a website URL into your browser, your device contacts a Domain Name System (DNS) server.
+That server translates the domain name into its matching IP address.
+Then that IP address tells your request where to go - to the right server hosting that website - and the server sends the info back to you.

 IP Lookup Tools